Kai oi Pantremenoi Ehoun Psyhi

 Kai oi Pantremenoi Ehoun Psihi is a Greek television series that was aired by ANT1 for three seasons, in period 1997–2000.
 It was written by Lefteris Kaponis and was directed by Antonis Tempos.
 The series stars Antonis Kafetzopoulos and Giorgos Partsalakis.
 It has high viewership and was existed television success of that period.
 In 2013, the series was adapted for a cinema film with the name Akalyptos.

 Plot

-The series follows the life of two married friends, Makis and Andreas.
-Andreas loves the rich life and the women but he is all the time broke and he borrows money from his friend and other people.
-In exchange, he covers his friend Makis who has an extramarital relationship.
-Because Andreas never pays his debts, he has got the cognomen Akalyptos.
+Three married couples: Andreas, nicknamed “Akalyptos” (The Uncovered) because of his unpaid debts, is the charming, handsome ladies' man who loves to party but is drowning in debt.
+He constantly cheats on his wife, Aliki, but when he notices signs of her own infidelity, he goes mad and collapses emotionally.
+His friend, Makis, a dentist married to Rena with a daughter, lives a predictable life until he falls passionately in love with a young dancer.
+His life turns upside down, dramatically and comically, as he's completely inexperienced in cheating and keeps making blunders.
+His wife, initially unaware, starts noticing something’s off and, once she figures it out, decides to change her approach.
+The third couple in the story is Renos and Betty.
+She owns a boutique in Kolonaki, is dynamic and expressive, while Renos is trying to write a novel that never seems to get finished.